Right to Regalia: Let Those Feathers Fly at Graduation

 As graduation season continues, think about the people in your life who have graduated already or who will graduate.
 As they achieve a major accomplishment, don't the original people of this land deserve to celebrate joyfully and without obstacles, just like any other person?

-The hashtag is credited to SaNoah LaRocque (Turtle Mountain Chippewa) and Bettyanne Thomas (Huŋkpapa Lakota) who originated it in 2015.
+The hashtag #LetTheFeathersFly is credited to SaNoah LaRocque (Turtle Mountain Chippewa) and Bettyanne Thomas (Huŋkpapa Lakota) who originated it in 2015.
 The two ran a campaign in Grand Forks, ND, to change their school's policy and eventually participated in a TedTalk on the matter.
 See @LetTheFeathers on Twitter for more info.